gitlabhq/gitlabhq/doc/ci/environments.md

 View commit SHA that triggered the deployment
 View branch the deployment was based on
 View time ago the deployment was performed

-Environments are like tags for your CI jobs, describing where code gets deployed.

-You can think of names such as testing, staging or production.

-CI/CD [Pipelines] usually have one or more [jobs] that deploy to an environment.

-Defining environments in a project's `.gitlab-ci.yml` lets developers track [deployments] to these environments.

-The environments page can only be viewed by Reporters and above.
-For more information on the permissions, see the [permissions documentation][permissions].

 ### Defining environments